juanlumn/spring-rest-service-example/README.md

 # spring-rest-service-example
-Spring rest service example that will accept HTTP GET requests atand respond with a JSON representation.
+Various Spring rest service examples.

 # Build instructions
 Navigate to the project folder and type: